Kinetic uncertainty relations for quantum transport

-The fermionic KUR for classical fluctuations, Eq.~\eqref{eq:cl-bound}, as well as the full fermionic KURL, Eq.~\eqref{eq:Full bound fermion}, are shown in Fig.~\ref{fig:fermionic_bound} for particle- and entropy-current precision in a thermal two-terminal system with boxcar-shaped transmission probability.
-The green surface bounds the classical precision from above, see Eq.~\eqref{eq:cl-bound}, where this bound is tight for large potential biases.
+The fermionic KUR for classical fluctuations,~\eqref{eq:cl-bound}, as well as the full fermionic KURL,~\eqref{eq:Full bound fermion}, are shown in Fig.~\ref{fig:fermionic_bound} for particle- and entropy-current precision in a thermal two-terminal system with boxcar-shaped transmission probability.
+The blue surface bounds the classical precision from above, see~\eqref{eq:cl-bound}.
 However, in contrast to the bosonic case, the full particle-current noise is decreased with respect to the classical one.
 As soon as temperature or potential bias are of the order of the average temperature, the precision exceeds the classical, or even the full, particle-current noise, breaking the classical KUR as expected.
-The precision is instead bounded by the particle-current noise modified by the minimum reflection probability $R_\mathrm{L}$, as given in Eq.~\eqref{eq:Full bound fermion}.
-This bound becomes tight for large potential biases, when one of the distributions is zero inside the interval of nonzero transmission.
-The main difference between the precision for the particle current (upper row) and for the entropy current (lower row) is the occurrence of an additional zero in the precision.
-It appears at finite bias, when $\mu_\mathrm{L}$ is aligned with the center of the boxcar transmission such that the heat transport of electrons below and above $\mu_\mathrm{L}$ exactly cancel.
-In this case, the full entropy production happens in the right contact.
+The precision is instead bounded by the particle-current noise modified by the minimum reflection probability $R_\mathrm{L}$, as given in~\eqref{eq:Full bound fermion}.
+These bounds become tight for large potential biases, when one of the distributions is zero inside the interval of nonzero transmission.
+In addition, a transmission function which is flat within the relevant energy window is required to make~\eqref{eq:Full bound fermion} tight.
+The main difference in the precision for the entropy current (lower row) compared to the one for the particle current (upper row) is the occurrence of an additional zero.
+It appears at finite bias, when $\mu_\mathrm{L}$ is aligned with the center of the boxcar transmission such that the full entropy production happens in the right contact.

-In summary, we have established precision bounds for quantum transport valid for any setup that can effectively be described by scattering theory.
-While these bounds take the form of a kinetic uncertainty relation in the classical limit, we provide analogous constraints also for the precision in presence of quantum fluctuations.
-The obtained bounds are expected to be of relevance for the design of any multi-terminal device aiming at precision.
+In summary, we have established general precision bounds for quantum transport valid for any setup that can effectively be described by scattering theory.
+While these bounds take the form of a kinetic uncertainty relation bounded by a \textit{local} activity in the classical limit, we here provide analogous constraints for the precision in the presence of quantum fluctuations.
+These bounds are given by functions of the classical activity accounting for quantum statistics at arbitrary transmission, thereby filling a gap that can not be addressed by standardly used weak-coupling approaches.
+As a result of quantum statistics, the precision of bosonic systems benefits from large bandwidths, and the precision of fermionic systems benefits from low reflections.
+We further reformulate these quantum KURs in terms of measurable particle-current noise and transmission properties.
+The obtained bounds are expected to serve as guidelines for the design of any multi-terminal device aiming at precision.
+Additionally, the bounds could serve as inference tools for estimating fluctuations in heat and entropy currents.